lyteabovenyte/peTrain/README.md

 ### Have you ever dreamed of a *Smart Pet* which can be trained in modern world based on modern approaches?

+#### ⚠️ we are waiting for the product to be constructed, to be able to fit visual-encoders based on real-time observation data (RGB, Depth, etc.)⚠️

 <p align="center">
   <img src="images/necklace.png" alt="Pet Necklace" width="260" style="border-radius: 12px; box-shadow: 0 2px 8px #0002;">
   <br/>